Beyond Paris: Day Trips to the French Countryside

 Not too far southeast of Paris lies the city of Fontainebleau, home to the Chateau de Fontainebleau and the Chateau Vaux le Vicomte.
 Arriving here is quite easy, as various trains take visitors multiple times per day on the 45 minute train ride to the Thomey station from the Gare de Lyon in Paris.

 The Chateau de Fontainebleau dates back to the 1100’s and was home to several French kings and assorted royal family members.
 Now it is a UNESCO World Heritage Site and museum.
 Visitors can take in the furnishings depicting period life, various artwork, and grand architecture with a guided tour or on their own.

 By taking day trips from Paris to visit these amazing destinations around northern France, it’s possible to still enjoy the fine dining and cuisine of Parisian restaurants when you return to your home base in Paris.
 Or, you could still find a great party hostel in Paris and enjoy the nightlife after your trips, too.
 Either way, all of these day trips from Paris will surely give you a in-depth view into French history and life outside of the City of Lights.

-Bryan Tighe has visited over 50 counties and is the co-founder of Budget Your Trip, a travel planning website that focuses on travel costs.
-Also an avid photographer, he enjoys entrenching himself within the local culture in order to learn more about the people of a place.
+Bryan Tighe has visited over 50 countries and is the co-founder of Budget Your Trip, a travel planning website that focuses on travel costs.
+Also an avid photographer.
+He enjoys entrenching himself within the local culture in order to learn more about the people of a place.
 He loves a good adventure, an exotic meal, or a passionate conversation about global events.